 a.
 No consolidations or subdivisions of erven will be permitted without the prior written consent of the developer.

 3.1.11 COMPLIANCE WITH STATUTORY REGULATIONS

-a.
-All structures are to comply with the National Building Regulations and the relevant Town Planning Scheme.
+All structures to comply with the National Buildings Regulations and the relevant town planning scheme.